CalumRiot/taxi-in-killarney/README.md

 ### Other
 - Tinyjpeg
-  Was used to compress images
+  Was used to compress images that where too large.
+This was done to improve the website's overall lighthouse scores as some of the more HD images had very large file sizes.
 - Balsamiq Wireframes
   Used to create wireframes for project